NecroCorey/Undernet-Trader/README.md

 Step 2: Open the Undernet Trader mod folder containing the randomizer, run the exe and choose the options you prefer, then click Randomize.
 Depending on the options it could take a minute so you may need to be patient.

 Step 3: When it's done randomizing, open the folder named "output".
 Your new labels.bin will be located there with the seed name added to it.
-Rename it to labels.bin, then paste in the Undernet Trader root folder, then start your game.
+Rename it to labels.bin, paste in the Undernet Trader root folder, then start your game.

 Step 4: In the Chaudloader menu, enable the Undernet Trader mod and hit Play.